Note

 }

-# run the evaluation on the conversation to output the result
+# Run the evaluation on the conversation to output the result.

 safety_score = safety_evaluator(conversation=conversation_image_url)